maicoin/max-websocket-docs/private_channels_mwallet.md

 ## MWallet AD ratio response

-This channel will return the message with your asset/debt ratio of mwallet.
+This channel will return the message with your AD ratio of mwallet.

 ### Snapshot